-For a senior or family member trying to figure out where to start, TennCare, Tennessee's Medicaid program, can feel less like a single program and more like a maze of acronyms.
+Tennessee Medicaid for seniors runs under one program with a different name and many doors.
+TennCare is what Tennessee calls its Medicaid program, and it can feel less like a single program than a maze of acronyms.
 CHOICES, ECF CHOICES, Katie Beckett, QMB, SLMB, MFP: each one has its own income test, its own waitlist (or lack of one), and its own front door.

 This guide is the map.
 It walks through every TennCare program that matters for older adults and people with disabilities in 2026: what each one pays for, who qualifies, how the financial rules work, and which door to knock on first.